electron/website/blog/electron-20.md

 ## Breaking & API Changes

 Below are breaking changes introduced in Electron 20.
 More information about these and future changes can be found on the [Planned Breaking Changes](https://www.electronjs.org/docs/latest/breaking-changes) page.

+### V8 Memory Cage Enabled

+Electron 20 enables [V8 sandboxed pointers](https://docs.google.com/document/d/1HSap8-J3HcrZvT7-5NsbYWcjfc0BVoops5TDHZNsnko/edit), following Chrome's [decision to do the same in Chrome 103](https://chromiumdash.appspot.com/commit/9a6a76bf13d3ca1c6788de193afc5513919dd0ed).
+This has some implications for native modules.
+This feature has performance and security benefits, but also places some new restrictions on native modules, e.g. use of ArrayBuffers that point to external ("off-heap") memory.
+Please see [this blog post FIXME: Jeremy's blog post](https://electronjs.org/FIXME) for more information.

 ### Default Changed: renderers without `nodeIntegration: true` are sandboxed by default